 - School-Specific Requirements — Most schools have established processes for formally registering clubs and student organizations.
 We expect all of our academic chapters to remain in good standing with their schools by respecting and following those processes.
 You may prefer to begin those applications with your school after your application with the IGDA is officially approved.

-- Fill out the New Student Chapter Application.
+- Fill out the Chapter Application.
 Please allow 2-4 weeks for your application to be processed.

 - Schedule a Call With Us — Once your application is approved, we’ll try to schedule a phone call with you.
 It’ll be a chance for you to meet with IGDA HQ, volunteers leading the IGDA Student SIG, and your regional chapter coordinator, and it’s a chance for us to get to know your school’s situation a bit better and to hopefully connect you with some resources, contacts, and provide tips to help your new chapter be a success.